 The first award recipient has just been announced – Lorena Rocha from the laboratory of Dorota Skowronska-Krawczyk, Ph.D. at the University of California San Diego.
 Her abstract has been accepted at the American Society for Cell Biology 2018 meeting this month in San Diego.
 The abstract, “Role of the SIX6 transcription factor in the pathogenesis of glaucoma,” focuses on new transcriptomic and epigenetic details within retinal ganglion cells associated with glaucoma.
 The fragile retinal cells were carefully dissected from mice and then gently sorted using the WOLF cell sorter prior to molecular analyses including RNA-seq and ATAC-seq.
 Other cell sorting technology has not been able to ensure the integrity of such cells.

 “Our team was excited to finally be able to sort fragile retinal ganglion cells for transcriptomic and epigenetic studies.
 The highly skilled NanoCellect team is great to work with and supported my group in developing our new assay,” said Skowronska-Krawczyk.

 Additional information about the program can be found at: www.nanocellect.com/travel-awards.

 About NanoCellect Biomedical

 NanoCellect is a life science tools company that develops and manufactures innovative solutions for cell analysis and sorting based on microfluidic technology.
-NanoCellect’s WOLF Cell Sorter and N1 single-cell plate dispenser allow researchers to perform antibody discovery, cell line development, genomic sample preparation and CRISPR genomic editing faster without contamination.
+NanoCellect’s WOLF Cell Sorter and N1 single-cell plate dispenser allow researchers to perform antibody discovery, single cell genomics, cell line development, genomic sample preparation and CRISPR genomic editing faster without contamination.
 The compact, sturdy and affordable system allows researchers to safely perform cell sorting and single-cell plating experiments at their convenience.
 Founded in 2009, NanoCellect headquarters are in San Diego.